spurreiter/uws-connect/README.md

 Your help is appreciated.
 File an issue and fork this project to contribute with your ideas.

-Please follow the minimalistic approach as choosen here.
+Please follow the minimalistic approach as chosen here.
 Keep things simple.

 If you contribute code to this project, you are implicitly allowing your code to be distributed under the MIT license.
-You are also implicitly verifying that all code is your original work or correctly attributed with the source of its origin and licence.
+You are also implicitly verifying that all code is your original work or correctly attributed with the source of its origin and license.

 The Code-of-Conduct is [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).